Foundations of LLM Knowledge Materialization: Termination, Reproducibility, Robustness: Results and Discussion

 \subsection{Robustness}

 We observe mixed signals also for robustness, with big differences between settings.

-\paragraph{Seed variation} In terms of yield of NEs, as shown in Table \ref{tab:NE_sim_robust}, the seed variation setting is very similar to the base setting, with low coefficients of variation and only marginal differences in yield (reported in Table \ref{tab:combined_yield}).
+\paragraph{Seed variation} In terms of yield, as shown in Table \ref{tab:NE_sim_robust} for NEs and in Table \ref{tab:other_sim_robust} for the other structural categories, the seed variation setting is very similar to the base setting, with low coefficients of variation and only marginal differences in yield (reported in Table \ref{tab:combined_yield}).
 Average yield almost perfectly aligns with the base setting, indicating that changing the seed entity does not significantly impact the yield per structural category in the resulting KB.
-The same holds for the lexical and semantic similarity metrics: seed variation yields almost identical results to the base setting (e.g.\, Jaccard similarity at 0.33, cosine-based Hausdorff similarity at 0.89, and semantic matches at 57.9\%).
-This strongly suggests that the LLM knowledge materialization process is highly robust against seed variation.
+The same holds for the lexical and semantic similarity metrics: seed variation yields almost identical results to the base setting (e.g. for NEs \, Jaccard similarity at 0.33, cosine-based Hausdorff similarity at 0.89, and semantic matches at 57.9\%).
+This strongly suggests that the LLM knowledge materialization process is highly robust against seed variation.\footnote{In addition to the robustness analysis described, i.e. 10 runs each with a different seed entity, we also executed 10 unchanged runs for 3 of the seed entities i.e. \textit{Tashmetum}, \textit{Hanging Gardens of Babylon}, and \textit{Tamkaru}, as a middle ground experiment to test reproducibility and robustness at the same time.
+Results show negligible differences compared to the base setting (approximately 1–3\%) both in terms of yield and the three similarity metrics.}

 \paragraph{Language variation} A very different picture emerges for the language variation setting, which produces inconsistent results across the 10 language runs.
-Average yield per structural category is more than twice that of other settings (e.g.\ 3895.8 ± 3507 for NEs), but with extremely high variation (from 412 for Turkish to 11,759 for Italian).
+Average yield per structural category is more than twice that of other settings (e.g.\ 4205.3 ± 3358.7 for NEs), but with extremely high variation (from 412 for Turkish to 11,759 for Italian).
 Setting aside the Italian, German, and French runs, which were manually terminated as per Section \ref{termination}, Spanish (2615) and Russian (6016) yielded above the English base setting’s average of 1669.5, while others like Polish (1093), Swedish (1546), Arabic (859), and Turkish (412) yielded below it.
-This high volatility is reflected in the coefficient of variation (0.90), by far the highest among all settings.
+This high volatility is reflected in the coefficient of variation (e.g. 0.90 for NEs, 0.79 for predicates), by far the highest among all settings.